Kubernetes 101: Part 2

 hostname: <a name> in the pod definition file (not in the statefulset definition file)

-The problem is, all of the 3 pods have the same DNS now.
+The problem is, all of the 3 pods have the same DNS now(when used deployment).
 But we want them to be different and that’s where StatefulSet helps.

 Here you don’t even need to set the subdomain and hostname.
 It automatically creates DNS for all the pods.
 It uses the unique pod name.headless_servername.svc.cluster.local as the DNS